iFadi/custom-css-check-incheck-out-extension/readme.txt

 == Description ==

-The MPHB Custom CSS Check-in/Check-out Extension enhances the MotoPress Hotel Booking plugin by altering the visual representation of its booking calendar.
+The "Custom CSS Check-in/Check-out Extension for Motopress HotelBooking" enhances the MotoPress Hotel Booking plugin by altering the visual representation of its booking calendar.
 It focuses on dates with identical check-in and check-out entries, applying a distinctive CSS class to offer visual guidance to both administrators and website visitors.

 Main Features:
 - Recognizes dates with matching check-in and check-out entries.